Greenstone Hill

-Greenstone Hill is a suburb on the East Rand of Gauteng Province in the City of Johannesburg Metropolitan Municipality in South Africa.
-It has only recently been developed although much of the surrounding areas such as Edenvale and Modderfontein have been developed and established for quite some time.
+Greenstone Hill is a suburb on the East Rand in the City of Johannesburg Metropolitan Municipality in the Gauteng province of South Africa.
+It is between Edenvale to the south and Modderfontein to the north.

 Transport

-It is located within a short drive to O. R. Tambo International Airport (IATA: JNB, ICAO: FAOR), which is Africa's biggest and busiest airport and a major international and domestic transport hub in the region.

-Greenstone Hill, along with its neighboring town of Edenvale, are within close proximity to 4 major roads, these being the N3 freeway (Johannesburg Eastern Bypass), the R24 freeeway (which runs from Johannesburg city centre to O.R.
-Tambo International Airport), Modderfontein Road (R25) and the N12 highway.
+Greenstone Hill, along with its neighboring town of Edenvale, is near four major roads — the N3 freeway (Johannesburg Eastern Bypass), the R24 freeway (which runs from Johannesburg city centre to O. R. Tambo International Airport), the Modderfontein Road (R25), and the N12 highway.

 Public transport

-The rapid rail line Gautrain passes to the east and the north of Greenstone Hill and the closest stations are Rhodesfield and Marlboro.
-As of October 2018 a midibus service links Greenstone mall to Marlboro station with buses every 30 minutes during peak times and every hour during off peak times.
+The Gautrain rapid rail line passes to the east and the north of Greenstone Hill and the closest stations are Rhodesfield and Marlboro.
+As of October 2018, a midibus service links Greenstone Hill to Marlboro station with buses every 30 minutes during peak times and every hour during off-peak times.